Shredded Banksy artwork sells for $25.4 million at auction - NewsBreak

 The piece consists of a half-shredded canvas in an ornate frame bearing a spray-painted image of a girl reaching for a heart-shaped red balloon.

 When it last sold at Sotheby’s in October 2018, the piece was known as “Girl With Balloon.”
-Just as an anonymous female European buyer made the winning bid — for 1 million pounds ($1.4 million) — a hidden shredder embedded in the frame by Banksy whirred to life, leaving half the canvas hanging from the frame in strips.
+Just as an anonymous European buyer made the winning bid, a hidden shredder embedded in the frame by Banksy whirred to life, leaving half the canvas hanging from the frame in strips.

-Sotheby’s received some criticism at the time for failing to spot the hidden shredder.
-But the 2018 buyer decided to go through with the purchase, a decision that was vindicated on Thursday as the work's price soared.

-The work quickly became one of Banksy’s most famous, and Sotheby’s sent it on tour to cities including New York and Hong Kong before Thursday’s auction.
+Sotheby’s had described the work created in the stunt as “the ultimate Banksy artwork.”

 Banksy, who has never confirmed his full identity, began his career spray-painting buildings in Bristol, England, and has become one of the world’s best-known artists.
 His mischievous and often satirical images include two male police officers kissing, armed riot police with yellow smiley faces and a chimpanzee with a sign bearing the words, “Laugh now, but one day I’ll be in charge.”